 Please accept this letter as formal notice of my resignation from the position of Nursing Assistant at Harmony Healthcare Services, effective November 19, 2024.

-After thoughtful consideration, I have made the decision to resign from my position to explore other educational opportunities.
+After thoughtful consideration, I have made the decision to resign from my position to explore other educational opportunities and advance my career.

 I’m deeply grateful for the opportunities for growth and development that I’ve experienced during my time at Harmony Healthcare Services.
 Your guidance and support have been invaluable, and I will carry the lessons I’ve learned here with me throughout my career.